This section covers some best practices for working with tables.

 The optimal usage of a table's provisioned throughput depends on these factors:

 The workload patterns on individual items

 When it stores data, DynamoDB divides a table's items into multiple partitions, and distributes the data primarily based upon the hash key element.
 The provisioned throughput associated with a table is also divided evenly among the partitions, with no sharing of provisioned throughput across partitions.

 Total Provisioned Throughput / Partitions = Throughput Per Partition

 Consequently, to achieve the full amount of request throughput you have provisioned for a table, keep your workload spread evenly across the hash key values.
 Distributing requests across hash key values distributes the requests across partitions.

-The following table compares some common hash key schema for provisioned throughput efficiency.
+The following table compares some common hash key schema for provisioned throughput efficiency:

-|Hash key value||Efficiency|
+|Hash key value||Uniformity|